olegpolivin/pruningExperiments/Results.md

 ### Prepared by Oleg Polivin, 25 November 2020
 ---

 Let's define metrics that we will use to evaluate the effectiveness of pruning.
-We will look at categorical accuracy to estimate the quality of a neural network.<sup>[1](#myfootnote1)</sup> Accuracy in the experiments is reported based on the test set, not the one that zas used for training the neural network.
+We will look at categorical accuracy to estimate the quality of a neural network.<sup>[1](#myfootnote1)</sup> Accuracy in the experiments is reported based on the test set, not the one that has been used for training the neural network.

-Much of this work takes from the paper [What is the State of Neural Network Pruning?](https://arxiv.org/abs/2003.03033)
+Much of this work is based on the paper [What is the State of Neural Network Pruning?](https://arxiv.org/abs/2003.03033)

 And to estimate the effectiveness at pruning we will take into account: